TheMrityunjayPathak/RetailStoreSalesDashboard/README.md

 **Report has multiple section's from where you can manage the data, like :**

-- Report data can be sliced by a quarter of the year to show data of Q1, Q2, Q3, Q4.
+- Report data can be sliced by a quarter of the year to show the data of Q1, Q2, Q3, Q4.

 - Report data can also be sliced by state to show sales of any particular state.